Winxent/-Case-Study-Role-Requirements-Recommendation-Engine-Analysis/README.md

 ## Primary Metrics:
 ### Role Requirements adoption rate
-(indicating the selection of at least one question)
+Indicating the selection of at least one question.

 ### Average number of questions selected.'
 The analysis is performed at the job level.